-- (iii) How is the inability to decide caused by the impairment/disturbance (as opposed to something else)? - Answered the question: why is this an incapacitated decision as opposed to an unwise one? - 75.
-Verbatim notes of questions and answers can be particularly valuable in the record of the assessment, because they can allow the reader then to get a picture of the nature of the interaction and judge for themselves both the nature of the questions asked and of the responses received.62 - 76.
+- Evidenced each element of your assessment: - (i) Why could P not understand, or retain, or use, or weigh, or communicate in spite of the assistance given? - (ii) How is the inability to decide caused by the impairment/disturbance (as opposed to something else)? - Answered the question: why is this an incapacitated decision as opposed to an unwise one? - 82.
+Verbatim notes of questions and answers can be particularly valuable in the record of the assessment, because they can allow the reader then to get a picture of the nature of the interaction and judge for themselves both the nature of the questions asked and of the responses received.74 - 83.
 If you are assessing a person's capacity to make a number of different decisions, it is important to take a step back and ask before reaching a conclusion as to the person's decision-making capacity in relation to each decision whether they all make sense logically together.
-This point was reinforced by the Court of Appeal in B v A Local Authority.
-63 in which it emphasised the danger of approaching decisions in 'silos' and reaching mutually incompatible conclusions. - 77.
-In addition to the specific points mentioned above, as with all documentation, the key general points to remember are: - Contemporaneous documentation is infinitely preferable to retrospective recollection; - Do not assert an opinion unless it is supported by a fact; - "Yes/No" answers in any record are, in most cases, unlikely to be of assistance unless they are supported by a reason for the answer; - What is reasonable to expect by way of documentation will depend upon the circumstances under which the assessment is conducted.
+This point was reinforced by the Court of Appeal in B v A Local Authority,75 in which it emphasised the danger of approaching decisions in 'silos' and reaching mutually incompatible conclusions. - 84.
+In addition to the specific points mentioned above, as with all documentation, the key general points to remember are: - Contemporaneous documentation is infinitely preferable to retrospective recollection; - Do not assert an opinion unless it is supported by factual evidence; - "Yes/No" answers in any record are, in most cases, unlikely to be of assistance unless they are supported by a reason for the answer; - What is reasonable to expect by way of documentation will depend upon the circumstances under which the assessment is conducted.
 An emergency assessment in an A&E setting of whether an apparently brain-injured patient has the capacity to run out of the ward into a busy road will not demand the same level of detail in the assessment or the recording as an assessment of whether a 90 year old woman has the capacity to decide to continue living in her home of 50 years where the concerns relate to her declining abilities to self-care.